Flint Hill Farm Educational Center is a working farm located on the summit of Flint Hill in Coopersburg, PA.

 Water Gap Revisited revives a classic route from the PA Rando catalog and updates it to incorporate a start-finish from Flint Hill Farm.

 Mist Over The Blue Mountain, photo by S. Schoenfelder

 Taking advantage of the light traffic in the early morning hours, riders head north directly through Bethlehem towards the first controle stop in Danielsville at the base of the Blue Mountain.
 From there riders make a first crossing over the Applachian Trail at Little Gap which is followed by an exhilarating descent past the Blue Mountain Ski resort.
 The route heads east following the valley road which offers spectacular views of the mountain ridge off to our right.
 Riders can thank their lucky stars that the route avoids the climb over Fox Gap, instead following the valley to the next stop at the "Village Farmer" bakery in Water Gap.
 Here, the 200k riders will split off and start their return trip through Portland while the 300k riders will continue north into the PA side of the Delaware Water Gap Recreation Area.

-The trip home turns south along the Delaware River.
+The 300k trip home rejoins the 200k route at Water Gap and continues along the Delaware River to the next control in Portland.
 From there the route continues south and crosses back into NJ at Belvidere and continues to Stewartsville, Bloomsbury, Milford, and finally to the penultimate controle in Frenchtown.
 We return to PA and climb out of the Delaware River valley at Erwinna (be thankful, you could have gotten Uhlerstown), pass a conveniently placed Turkey Hill mini-mart at Ottsville and head for the final push to the finish at Flint Hill Farm.

 Steep and/or extended climbs abound in this route featuring a mix of well and not-so-well known roads.
 Appropriately low gears are highly recommended.